dreamineering/business-administration/docs/growth/business-advisors/README.md

 ## Join the Platform

-We are working on something to help you help your customers better with proof of your value proposition.
-If you offer professional services that you think could benefit business owners using Gensolve, then email partners@gensolve.com and we'd be happy to have a chat on how we can help each other.
+If you are a consultant we can help you to help your customers implement your strategies easier with proof of your value proposition.
+If you offer services that would benefit business owners using Gensolve, then email partners@gensolve.com and we'd be happy to have a chat on how we can help each other help practice owners run more rewarding businesses.